quizitive/commonology/server_files/README.md

   ```

   Obviously replace <ip address> with the ip address for your droplet.
-  Note, this is a DNS record change and could hours or even days before it works.
+  Note, this is a DNS record change and could take hours or even days before it works.

   You may want other servers as subdomains.
-  I like to have a second staging server/droplet so I added this A record as well:
+  I like to have a second staging server/droplet, so I added this A record as well:

   ```
   A staging <your staging droplet ip address>